erichowington/erichowington/README.md

 # 👋 Hi, I’m Eric Howington
 ## Developer and Designer

-I am a freelance graphic desginer turned software engineer looking for new opportunities.
+I am a freelance graphic designer turned software engineer looking for new opportunities.

 <!---
 erichowington/erichowington is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.